taikedz/oggcamp.github.io/README.md

 ## Contributing

-We love pull requests but if you spot anything wrong on the site, or have questions about something that is missing, please open an issue.
+We love pull requests!
+If you spot anything wrong on the site please feel free to fix it by opening a Pull Request.
+If that's not your thing, or you just have questions, an issue is equally welcome :)

 ## Developers